-GOAL: Attract a diverse pool of applicants to each Job Group, including minorities, veterans and persons with disabilities.
+GOAL: Attract a diverse pool of applicants to each job group, including minorities, veterans and persons with disabilities.

-UNCG has several defined Job Groups: (1) Administrative Support, (2) Management Related, (3) Officials and Administrators, (4) Professionals, (5) Protective Services, and (6) Technicians/Technologist that revealed underutilization.
-The University's programs consist of well-defined recruitment procedures to attract persons to its specifically advertised faculty and staff positions, promotional opportunities and training programs, impact analysis in reduction-in-force (RIF) situations, and outreach activities to increase general awareness of the University's interest in recruiting minorities and women within these Job Groups.
+UNC Greensboro has several defined job groups: (1) Administrative Support, (2) Management Related, (3) Officials and Administrators, (4) Professionals, (5) Protective Services, and (6) Technicians/Technologist that revealed underutilization.
+The University's programs consist of well-defined recruitment procedures to attract persons to its specifically advertised faculty and staff positions, promotional opportunities and training programs, impact analysis in reduction-in-force (RIF) situations, and outreach activities to increase general awareness of the University's interest in recruiting minorities and women within these job groups.
+UNC-Greensboro will review its recruitment literature to ensure that it includes and is relevant to all employees and will actively recruit underutilized groups, including veterans, using known resources (or partner with recruitment programs offered by the Office of State Human Resources).